SihaoCheng/SihaoCheng.github.io/index.md

 <h1 id="Research">Research</h1>

-I am interested in revealing beautiful physics and make discoveries from large and complex datasets.
+I am interested in revealing beautiful physics and making discoveries from complex datasets.
 In this data-rich era, we are less limited by the size of data, but more by ideas to explore it.
 My innovative analyses have led to discoveries across cosmic scales, including

 1. cosmological applications of a new statistic that borrows ideas from deep learning;